christo-pr/blogposts/dangerously_set_inner_html.md

 Additionally of what React offers us, there are several techniques that can help you to prevent an attack, so if you are having a problem of this type just head to the docs and you'll probably find the solution.

-While 99% of the times all this *magic* behind React works perfect for us, sometimes we can found ourself struggling with it, but at the end is just Javascript so embracing both will help us to find the solution to our problem.
+It's not recommened to bypass any security feature, since it's there for a reason, but in order to get the job done, sometimes you need to get your hand dirty!
+(XD) and while 99% of the times all this *magic* behind React works perfect for us, sometimes we can found ourself struggling with it, just remember, is Javascript, so embracing the best of both may help you to find the solution to the problem.

 Thanks!